-An external review is not available for a retrospective final adverse benefit determinations until you have exhausted the internal appeals process unless we agree to waive the exhaustion requirement.
+An external review is not available for a retrospective final adverse benefit determinations until you have exhausted the internal appeals process unless the Claims Administrator agrees to waive the exhaustion requirement.
 Retrospective final adverse benefit determinations are those for health care services that have already been provided to a Covered Person.